Skip to content

 Short answers, pulled from the story.

-Why did George Harrison change the working title of Sexy Sadie from Maharishi?
+Why did John Lennon change the title of Sexy Sadie from Maharishi?